obstschale/NSC/README.md

-I've upgrade scripts to use `Python 3` because macOS 12.3 dropped `Python 2`.
+I've upgraded scripts to use `Python 3` because macOS 12.3 dropped `Python 2`.
+And I prefer to use a short version of commands like `dec` and `bin`.

 # NSC
 *Number System Converter -- an [Alfred](http://www.alfredapp.com/) extension*